MathsJam/mathsjam-site/cities/perth.md

 location:
     group: uk-ireland
     pub_name: the Taproom (Cullach Brewing)
     description: " on Princes Street.
 This is ten minutes' walk in an almost straight line from the train station.
-Look out for the table with a mathematical sheep doing maths puzzles."
+Look out for the table with a mathematical sheep doing maths puzzles"
     url: https://www.cullachbrewing.co.uk/
     lon: -3.4282981
     lat: 56.3933129